bluerobotics/ardusub-gitbook/troubleshooting/troubleshooting.md

 Then the camera isn't working.
 Double check the camera ribbon cable, and try running `sudo rpi-update`.

+####If you are using a Windows computer:

+- Disable/re-enable the network interface
+- Reboot

+## Poor video streaming performance

+The video stream should have about 200ms delay, just barely noticable.
+There are many factors that could cause lag, low framerate, and pixelation/tearing in the video.

+Here are some tips for troubleshooting poor video performance:

+####In general:

+- Bandwidth - Test the bandwidth at [192.168.2.2:2770/network](http://192.168.2.2:2770/network).
+The maximum theoretical bandwidth on a Raspberry Pi 3 is 100Mbps, if the bandwidth tests acheive greater than 70Mbps, it is a very good connection.
+Systems with bandwidths below 40Mbps should be diagnosed for issues.
+- Try another cable - Not all cables are created equal; some are really junk.
+- Update Software - Use the latest software to make sure you are getting the best performance.
+- Companion  computer  power supply - Most companion computers require a power supply capable of providing 5V at 2A.
+Smaller/weaker power supplies can severely affect performance of the companion computer.
+- Tether interface power supply - If you are using a tether interface board, make sure it has a solid power supply.
+Some laptop USB ports cannot provide enough power for the tether interface board to perform optimally.
+Try using a portable USB battery charger.
+- Tether interface connections - Make sure that all connections are well-seated and tight.
+- System resources - Open the system resource monitor and look at how much CPU and RAM your computer is using.
+Try closing other programs like anti-virus and screen recorders to make more system resources available to programs used to operate the vehicle.

+####If you are using a Raspberry Pi camera:

+- Delete the '--intra 1' setting at [192.168.2.2:2770/camera](http://192.168.2.2:2770/camera) and restart the camera.
+- Update the companion computer software at [192.168.2.2:2770/system](http://192.168.2.2:2770/system).

+####If you are using a Windows computer:

+- Upgrade to Windows 10!
+- Try these three suggestions by [Bo Koppel](http://discuss.bluerobotics.com/t/video-delay-in-qgc/1335/5):

+	1. When using original power supply that supply laptop (but not charge at the same time) there is something probably in BIOS that slow down graphic card to save energy.
+That makes processor do some of the graphics calculations.
+(And actually consume even more energy!)
+	Solution: Go on battery or use a large powersupply (in our case 120W) How to quick check if this is the problem: pull out powersupply, if this is the case, latency disappear in two seconds.

+	2. Nvidia powerful graphic cards use an engine called PhysX for games etc. It seams QGC does not use that.
+	Also QGC works default on motherboard graphic card, not on the more powerful Nvidia extension card.
+	Solution: In Nvidias “control panel” select under “Programs” QGC so Nvidia forces QGC to use Nvidia card.
+	Some graphic cards also needs tweeking in Nvidia 3D setup (same place as above line)

+	3. Real crazy in a few computers: Switch system fonts from 125% size to 100% (Right click desktop, “adjust screen” then “monitor” translated from Swedish OS) Check the 100% tickbox instead of 125%
+	Log out and log in again, fixed….

 ## Miscellaneous

 ### Camera does not tilt